rasunag27/ML_Projects/Social_network_ads/README.md

 * Each model is built in a separate python just to understand each of the models individually.

 ### Models
-The dataset is built upon Logistic Regression, K-Nearest Neighbors (KNN), Support vector machine (SVM), Decision trees and Random Forest.
+The dataset is built upon five different models.
+* Logistic Regression
+* K-Nearest Neighbors (KNN)
+* Support vector machine (SVM)
+* Decision trees and
+* Random Forest.

 ### Metrics
 Confusion matrix is used as a metric for performance evaluation.